seantis/spare/README.rst

 * Spare should not be used in production yet! **Use at your own risk.**

+* Buckets should be managed by spare exclusively, other files are deleted!

+* Each hostname must have a separate bucket for each backed up path.

 * Spare stores exactly one copy of your data.

 * Files are compressed using LZMA and encrypted on the client using AES-SIV.